KevinWMatthews/c-hello_world/docs/docker.md

 ---
 layout: page
-title: docker
+title: Docker
 ---

-Use docker to compile, build, and run.
+Use Docker to configure, compile, and run.

 ## Background